This small picturesque park on the north side of Denman Island offers an idyllic location to enjoy a picnic and spend a quiet afternoon.

 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.

 There are opportunities for ocean swimming at the sand and pebble beach.
-There are no lifeguards on duty.
 There are also opportunities for windsurfing in this park.

 From Fillongley Park, paddlers can easily explore the waters around Denman Island and Hornby Island.
 Canoes and kayaks can set in at the beach.